leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

             host: nginx-mtls.diff-ca.local
             port:
               number: 9443
+    EOF
     ```
 1. A `DestinationRule` for the external service, with the client TLS mode set to `MUTUAL` for mTLS.
 The `Secret` containing the certificates and key is also referenced here to provide Istio sidecars with right files for setting up the mTLS connection.
+    > Note that I've defined the `DestinationRule` in the same namespace as where the `Secret` is defined in this example
     ```
+    kubectl -n istio-system apply -f - <<EOF
     apiVersion: networking.istio.io/v1alpha3
     kind: DestinationRule
     metadata: